AusterweilLab/generating_categories/Experiments/cat-assign/readme.md

    but rather somewhere like here:
    /var/services/homes/xian/CloudStation/data/generate-categories

-   Permissions have to be set appropriately in that folder
+   Permissions have to be set appropriately in that folder.